The Bolted-On Concept Trap: Why Your PYP Units Feel Like Traditional Lessons

 A unit that scores 8 or higher is genuinely concept-driven.
 A unit that scores 5 or below has structural issues that no amount of resourcing will solve: the concept will remain bolted on regardless of how many thinking routines are added to lessons.

-Assessment shows the problem clearly.
-Topic assessment asks learners to recall facts and complete quizzes.
-It may also require subject-based writing.
-Concept assessment is harder; learners must show understanding (Wiggins and McTighe, 2005), not just knowledge (Bloom, 1956).
+Assessment makes the problem clear.
+Topic assessment asks learners to recall facts, complete quizzes, or write in a subject-based way.
+Concept assessment is harder because learners must show understanding (Wiggins and McTighe, 2005).
+They need to show more than knowledge, as classified in Bloom (Bloom, 1956)'s taxonomy of educational objectives (Bloom, 1956).

-Stern, Ferraro and Mohnkern (2017) link assessment to their questioning framework.
+Stern, Ferraro, Mohnkern and Snell (2021) link assessment to transfer design.
 Level one checks learners' recall and explanation of facts.
-Level two sees if learners use ideas on examples they know.
-Level three asks if learners apply understanding to new situations.
+Level two checks whether learners can use ideas with familiar examples.
+Level three asks whether learners can apply understanding to new situations.

 Most PYP units assess levels one and two adequately.
 Level three is where the bolted-on problem shows up most clearly.
 If the summative task is about the same topic the class has been studying, it is not a transfer task: learners are demonstrating knowledge, not conceptual understanding.